open-telemetry/community/docs/how-to-configure-new-repository.md

 * The `foo-maintainers` team should be a member of the `foo-approvers` team, and the `foo-approvers` team should be a member of the `foo-triagers` team.
-* Every member of `foo-maintainers` should be included explicitly in `foo-approvers` and `foo-triagers` with the "Maintainer" GitHub privileges.
+* Every member of `foo-maintainers` should be included explicitly in `foo-approvers` and `foo-triagers` with the "Maintainer" role.
 This allows repository maintainers to invite new approvers and triagers to the team.
+* Every member of `foo-maintainers` should have the "Maintainer" role on the `foo-maintainers` team.
+  This allows repository maintainers to invite new maintainers to the team.
 * The team `foo-triagers` has `Triage` permissions for the repository.
 If repository is using the Project Boards, `foo-triagers` should have `Write` permissions to have access to the Project Boards.
 Do not add members of `foo-triagers` to